-In your opinion, who is the largest user of “energy” in the Department of Defense, and what is the biggest issue with energy consumption in the military today?
+Who is the largest user of “energy” in the Department of Defense, and what is the biggest issue with energy consumption in the military today?

 Let’s see.
 Taking that question out of context, the largest energy consumer is probably the Navy – but they have platforms that can generate their own power, excluding fossil fuels.
 However, keeping within the scope of this discussion on renewables, the largest operational energy consumer is the Soldier and Marine and the equipment they need to perform their mission.
-Whether it’s on a Forward Operating Base (FOB) using generators or on their person using batteries, our personnel definitely have huge energy requirements.
+Whether it’s on a Forward Operating Base (FOB) using generators or on their person using batteries, our personnel have huge energy requirements.

-The issue with FOB energy consumption is all the electrical equipment needed and the amount of fuel required to run the generators needed to power this equipment – and, more critically, the cost in lives to get this fuel from point A to point B to the base.
+The issue with FOB energy consumption is all the electrical equipment needed and the fuel required to run the generators needed to power this equipment – and, more critically, the cost in lives to get this fuel from point A to point B to the base.

 On the dismounted Soldier and Marine, the issue is the weight and space of the batteries.
 We have great disposable batteries, but we can cut the weight of these disposable in half by using rechargeable batteries coupled with a lightweight solar panel to charge these batteries before, during, and after a 72-hour patrol.
-These weight savings can then be traded for more mission essential equipment like food, water, and ammunition – or simply left alone to make the Warfighter lighter and more agile.
+These weight savings can then be traded for more mission-essential equipment like food, water, and ammunition – or simply left alone to make the Warfighter lighter and more agile.